Hone logo

 Constraints

-• The function should handle cases where the result channel might never be written to.
+• The function should handle the case where the input channel is closed gracefully.

 Notes